 Pain · Positioning

-Our German engineering is real.
-The US market is full of marketing noise.
-How do we win without becoming that?
+German engineering is real.
+How do we win in US marketing noise without becoming it?

 The product is correct.
 The competitive surface in the US is loud, fast, claim-heavy.
 The German register defaults to understatement.
 Two registers, one market.
 The signal-to-noise problem is not a personality clash.
 It is structural.